twagar11/ansible-labs/4-playbooks-and-roles.md

 structure, you would add this parameter.

-Another neat trick is to use [ansible-galaxy] to create an empty role directory structure for you to create your own roles in---this saves all of the manual directory and file creation we have been undertaking in this lab, as in this example:
+Another neat trick is to use [ansible-galaxy] to create an empty role directory structure for you to create your own roles in -- this saves all of the manual directory and file creation we have been undertaking in this lab, as in this example: